 - a.
-In Section I much emphasis was placed on the following subjects, which receive much less emphasis in Section II: - 1) Babylon: - a) Representative of all worldly powers opposed to God: proud, cruel, enemy and captor of God's people, - b) Exalting herself above all nations, and as God, - c) Brought low and humiliated by God. - 2) Cyrus: - a) Named to be God's instrument to achieve His goals, - b) The one to release God's people from captivity, and to encourage the process of restoration, - c) A type of the ultimate servant, the Messiah, the Christ. - 3) The futility of depending upon idols for deliverance and salvation. - 4) In Section II there will be much less mention of Jacob / Israel, being replaced by more stress on Zion /Jerusalem.

-- 5) Major points established: - a) The sovereignty of Almighty God, the Holy One of Israel. - b) His control over Israel, Babylon and Persia. - c) His supremacy over idols. - d) God will use Cyrus to accomplish His purposes. - e) Glimpses of an even greater deliverance are seen-from the captivity of sin through the Messiah. - 1.
-THE SERVANT AND DESPONDENT ZION .....
-CH 49

-This chapter, and the section that follows, is about the relationship of God's people to the world, both in Israel and the Church.

-1. This Servant commands the most distant nations (coastlands and peoples from afar- Gentiles) to listen to His qualifications to serve.
+In Section I much emphasis was placed on the following subjects, which receive much less emphasis in Section II: - 1) Babylon:

+Representative of all worldly powers opposed to God: proud, cruel, enemy and captor of God's people, b) Exalting herself above all nations, and as God, c) Brought low and humiliated by God.
+2) Cyrus: a) Named to be God's instrument to achieve His goals, b) The one to release God's people from captivity and to encourage the process of restoration, c) A type of the ultimate servant, the Messiah, the Christ.
+3) The futility of depending upon idols for deliverance and salvation.
+4) In Section II there will be much less mention of Jacob / Israel, being replaced by more stress on Zion /Jerusalem.
+5) Major points established: a) The sovereignty of Almighty God, the Holy One of Israel. b) His control over Israel, Babylon and Persia. c) His supremacy over idols. d) God will use Cyrus to accomplish His purposes. e) Glimpses of an even greater deliverance are seen-from the captivity of sin through the Messiah.
+1. THE S ERVANT AND DESPONDENT ZION • , and the section that follows, is about the relationship of God's people both in Israel and the Church.
+Endo WMENTS FOR HIS WORK49:1-4 1. commands the most distant nations (coastlands and peoples from les) to listen to His qualifications to serve.